Chang Youjeong: Other directors

 For the third season, which was directed by Kim Ji-yeon, the female lead role was triple-cast with Oh Na-ra, Ahn Yu-jin, and Kim Ji-hyun sharing the role.
 The male leads were played by Park Dong-ha, Kim Mu-yeol, and Kim Jae-beom.
 The multi-man role was played by Lim Ki-hong and Jin Seon-kyu.
 Under the direction of Kim Ji-yeon and the musical direction of Jeong Jun, the production opened at Daehakro Arts Plaza on October 23, 2007.

 Kim Dong-yeon joined as the fourth director in the middle of season 3 in 2008.
 For the fall 2008 season, the musical was staged as an open run at Daehangno Arts Center 1 starting on September 5.
 Lee Yul alternated the lead role of Kim Jong-wook with Kim Jae-beom and Jeong Min.
 In the role of a woman looking for her first love, Jo Min-ah and Kwak Sun-young were joined by the original Kim Ji-hyun.
-The multi-man role, with 22 roles, was triple-cast with Lee Chang-hee, Moon Yong-hyun, and Jo Hui.
+The multi-man role, with 22 roles, was triple-cast with Lee Jang-hee, Moon Yong-hyun, and Jo Hui.

 The fourth season in 2009, directed by Kim Dong-yeon, featured a new stage design with upgraded lighting, music, and choreography.
 The new male leads were Kim Tae-han and Jo Kang-hyun, and the female leads were Jeon Mi-do and Choi Bo-young, all selected through an open audition with over 400 applicants on February 9, 2009.
 They performed alongside Oh Na-ra and Park Dong-ha from the previous season, with Kim Jong-goo and Choi Dae-hoon playing a multi-man role portraying 22 characters.

 Brothers Were Brave

-Jang and music director Jang So-young worked together for the musical Brothers Were Brave, a family story is set in Andong, Gyeongsangbuk-do.
+Chang and music director Jang So-young worked together for the musical Brothers Were Brave, a family story is set in Andong, North Gyeongsang Province.
 The plot revolves on conflict between two brothers Lee Seok-bong and Lee Joo-bong of the Andong Lee clan who attend their father's funeral over their father's inheritance (a winning lottery ticket) and the girl next door, Aurora.
 It debuted in 2008, featuring the main characters Lee Seok-bong played by Park Jung-hwan and Lee Joo-bong played by Song Yong-jin.
 The show premiered at Jayu Theater in Daehangno on March 22 and ran until April 6 as the inaugural production of the Well-Made musical series by PMC Production in 2008.
 In November, the second performance moved to the 600-seat Doosan Art Center Yeongang Hall.
 In May 2009, the third performance served as the opening performance of COEX Artium, a venue with a capacity of 808 seats.